-Headsail Top Width, HHB, is no longer required with the required dimensions now being HLU, HLP, HHW, HTW and HUW of the largest area headsail.
+For a headsail the required dimensions are HLU, HLP, HHW, HTW and HUW of the largest area headsail.
 In addition, the longest luff length (HLUmax) of any headsail carried is also required.
 In parallel the calculation of HSA, was amended to: